11notes/docker-smtp/README.md

 # 🏔️ Alpine - Stalwart SMTP
 ![size](https://img.shields.io/docker/image-size/11notes/smtp/0.6.0?color=0eb305) ![version](https://img.shields.io/docker/v/11notes/smtp/0.6.0?color=eb7a09) ![pulls](https://img.shields.io/docker/pulls/11notes/smtp?color=2b75d6) ![activity](https://img.shields.io/github/commit-activity/m/11notes/docker-smtp?color=c91cb8) ![commit-last](https://img.shields.io/github/last-commit/11notes/docker-smtp?color=c91cb8) ![stars](https://img.shields.io/docker/stars/11notes/smtp?color=e6a50e)

-**Simple SMTP relay with queues and anti-spam (for edge purposes)**
+**Simple SMTP relay with queues using Postgre and Redis**

 # SYNOPSIS
 What can I do with this?
 This image will provide you with a simple SMTP relay for ingress at your edge to filter and relay incoming emails.
 This image supports only PostgreSQL and Redis as directory and storage backend.
+It is intentionally slimmed down to provide ingress/egress at your edge, this is **not** a full email server, only the SMTP part.
+Use it for distributed ingress in different locations and relay all emails to a central core.
+Can be used for distributed egress as well.

 # VOLUMES